derekluciani/digipets/_context/digipets_prd_draft04.md

 - Randomly switches between states:
   - (40%) _standing_
   - (60%) _watching tv_
-- The duration of each state, when active, is `10` human seconds before sampling next possible active state.
+- The duration of each state, when active, is `10` seconds (real time) before sampling next possible active state.

 **Eating**
   - Pet will eat if their hunger is between 1-100.